amirhosseinesalat/Crypto-app/README.md

-🪙 Crypto Tracker App
+Crypto Tracker App

-A responsive React application that displays real-time cryptocurrency market data using the CoinGecko API.
-Users can view prices, 24-hour changes, market caps, and even open a detailed 7-day chart for each coin.
+A responsive cryptocurrency tracking application built with React.
+This project fetches real-time market data from the CoinGecko API and allows users to explore prices, market changes, and historical charts for popular cryptocurrencies.

+The goal of this project was to practice working with external APIs, data visualization, pagination, and clean UI design.

-🚀 Features
+Features

-Fetches live crypto market data from CoinGecko API
+Fetches live cryptocurrency data from the CoinGecko API

-Displays key info: name, symbol, price, 24h change, volume, and market cap
+Displays key information such as:

+Coin name and symbol

+Current price

+24-hour price change

+Trading volume

+Market capitalization

-Interactive 7-day line chart with Recharts
+Interactive 7-day charts for each coin

 Search and filter functionality

-Pagination support
+Pagination for large datasets

-Responsive design for all devices
+Responsive layout for different screen sizes

-Toast notifications and loading spinners
+Toast notifications and loading indicators

-🧩 Tech Stack
+Tech Stack

 React.js (Vite)